 Juan Travieso, Lonesome George (detail), 2012.
 Oil and acrylic on canvas.

-Recently ranked one of the top 10 most influential Master of Fine Arts programs in the world, the SMFA/Tufts Master of Fine Arts (MFA) is both rigorous and highly selective as it prepares you for a career as a professional artist.
+Recently ranked one of the top 10 most influential Master of Fine Arts programs in the world, the Master of Fine Arts (MFA) is both rigorous and highly selective as it prepares you for a career as a professional artist.
 Artistic innovation and creativity are fundamental qualities that are highly transferable to wider areas of society.
 The curriculum integrates practical and critical skills across diverse media and disciplines; you'll hone your practice through individual innovation, creative collaborations, informal mentorships and academic discourse.
-MFA students are enrolled at both SMFA and Tufts University, and graduate in two years with an MFA degree from Tufts.
+MFA students graduate in two years with an MFA degree.

 Key aspects of the program include: